rurabe/pollstir/README.md

 pollstir
 ========

-An app for creating polls
+An app for creating polls.

+Ryan Urabe, 2012